RyanStan/ConiferOS/README.md

   safety mechanisms in place to support interleaving.
 I would like to add some support for concurrency controls for kernel land code.
 - A PCI driver so I can dynamically find attached devices.
 Then I don't have to guess I/O port addresses.
+- `mmap` function to map files into memory.